Butterflies of New Mexico: The Gossamerwings III: The Blues (Lycaenidae: Polyommatinae)

 Euphilotes spaldingi (W. Barnes & McDunnough 1917) Spalding’s Blue (updated May 19, 2022)

 Description.
 Spalding’s Blue is the most distinctive member of this genus in New Mexico, with marginal orange spots on ventral forewings and hindwings on males and females, whereas congeners have orange only on the hindwing.
 Spalding’s Blue also resembles Melissa Blue (Plebejus melissa), but it lacks iridescent blue scintillae in the ventral hindwing submargin and male Melissa’s have no orange above.
 Range and Habitat.
-This butterfly occurs in our northern uplands as far south as the Gallo and Manzano Mountains (counties: Be,Ca,Ci,Co,MK,RA,Sv,SJ,SM,SF,Ta,To).
+This butterfly occurs in our northern uplands as far south as the Gallo and Manzano Mountains (counties: Be,Ca,Ci,Co,MK,RA,Sv,SJ,SF,Ta,To).
 It occupies Upper Sonoran to Transition Zone savannas, grasslands and dry meadows with extensive stands of the host, generally 5000 to 9000′ elevation.
 Life History.
 Redroot buckwheat (Eriogonum racemosum; Polygonaceae) is the only known host, even at its southeast limit in Manzano Mountains State Park and at its easternmost occurrence at Eagle Nest Lake State Park.
 Eggs hatch immediately so larvae can feed and pupate before winter.
 Flight.
 Euphilotes spaldingi is univoltine with adults on the wing in summer.
 Our records fall between June 27 and August 25.
 While flying about host racemes in grassy savannas, adults seek nectar at flowers and siphon nutrients from mud created by summer rains.
 Comments.
 This species was once considered a subspecies of Euphilotes rita.
 Our populations belong to subspecies Euphilotes spaldingi pinjuna J. Scott 1981, in recognition of the pinon/juniper savanna habitat it often occupies.
 The first New Mexico record dates to 6 August 1907 from near Ft.
 Wingate (MK), probably collected by John Woodgate and now in the American Museum of Natural History in New York.

 Spalding’s Blue male (Euphilotes spaldingi pinjuna) Sandia Mountain Natural History Center, Bernalillo Co., NM; August 8, 2013 (photo by Bryan Reynolds).